Arizona ban on mask mandates took away mother’s ‘ability to keep my kids safe’ at school, she says

-Since the pandemic began, Bergin said, she has done everything she can to avoid bringing the virus home to her family: maintain a strict decontamination routine that takes up to 45 minutes every day to get out of her hospital scrubs, clean her cellphone and protective gear, and take a shower before daring to hug her husband or two girls after long shifts at University Medical Center in Phoenix, where she specializes in internal medicine.
+Since the pandemic was declared, Bergin said, she has done everything she can to avoid bringing the virus home to her family: She maintains a strict decontamination routine that takes up to 45 minutes every day to get out of her hospital scrubs, cleans her cellphone and protective gear, and takes a shower before daring to hug her husband or two girls after long shifts at University Medical Center in Phoenix, where she specializes in internal medicine.

-Furious with the school’s note, she condemned state officials for passing a law in June that prohibits schools from mandating the use of masks or proof of vaccinations while Arizona and the rest of the United States face a surge in coronavirus infections fueled by the highly transmissible delta variant.
+Furious with the school’s note, she condemned state officials for passing a law in June that prohibits schools from mandating the use of masks or proof of vaccinations, as Arizona and the rest of the United States face a surge in coronavirus infections fueled by the highly transmissible delta variant.

 “We have sacrificed so much for you over these past 18 months.
 And it took only 3 days for you to destroy one of the last things I was hanging onto — the ability to keep my kids safe,” Bergin tweeted.